jckleiner/ci-cd-examples/terraform/fundamentals/README.md

 # usage
 port = local.http_port
 ```

-#### Variables Best Practices
+### Variables Best Practices
-Recommended is to create a `variable.tf` or `output.tf` file to store your variables and not have them defined in your main tf file.
-This way you can quickly see what are all the required values that you need to provide (`variable.tf`).
+> Terraform does not ascribe any special meaning to which filenames you use and how many files you have.
+Terraform instead reads all of the `.tf` files and considers their contents together.
+Therefore you can freely move the blocks from your main.tf file into as many separate `.tf` files in the same directory as you like, and Terraform will consider the configuration to be exactly equivalent as long as you change nothing in the contents of those blocks while you do it

- * The name of the file does not matter as long as it is in the root directory.
+Recommended is to create a `variables.tf` or `outputs.tf` file to store your variables and not have them defined in your main tf file.
+This way you can quickly see what are all the required values that you need to provide (`variables.tf`).

-Furthermore, you can create a `terraform.tfvars` file and put all the default values of your variables there in a  `key = "value"` format:
+Furthermore, you can create a `terraform.tfvars` file and put all the **non-sensitive** values of your variables there in a  `key = "value"` format:

 ```bash
 app_tag_name = "my_super_app"